ethamCS/TravelSite/reports/sprint3.md

 The third epic that we plan on completing is the load trip epic.
 This epic has one main focus: to allow the user to bring up a previously made trip.
 This epic will tie in closely with the next epic (save trip), and will be relatively useless without that epic.

+The fourth epic that we want to complete is the save trip epic.
+As stated in the previous paragraph, this epic will tie in very closely with the load trip epic.
+This will allow the user to create a trip and save it to be added to or viewed at a later time.
+The user will be able to save their trip in multiple formats that allow it to be opened in other applications as well.
+They will be able to choose a default format as well, instead of having to specify the type every time they wish to save a trip.
+Files will be saved in the local filesystem.

 ## Metrics